ansys/pyhps/doc/source/examples/ex_python_uv.rst

 Files
 -----

-The relevant files of the example are:
+Descriptions follow of the relevant example files.

-The project creation script ``project_setup.py``.
-Handles all communication with the HPS instance, defines the project and generates the jobs.
+The project creation script, ``project_setup.py``, handles all communication with the HPS instance, defines the project, and generates the jobs.

 .. literalinclude:: ../../../examples/python_uv/project_setup.py
     :language: python
     :lines: 23-
     :caption: project_setup.py

-The script ``eval.py`` that is evaluated on HPS.
-Contains the code to plot a sine, and then save the figure.
+The script ``eval.py``, which is evaluated on HPS, contains the code to plot a sine and then save the figure.

 .. literalinclude:: ../../../examples/python_uv/eval.py